 Negative energy: Berlin’s Trumpian turn on Nord Stream 2 (Commentary)

 Gustav Gressel - 27 February 2019

 Berlin's handling of the controversial Nord Stream 2 project reveals double standards and neglect of the pipeline's security repercussions.

 Russia’s pivot to the east: Where does it leave the EU?
 (Commentary)

 Zachary Paikin - 21 February 2019

 As relations between the EU and Russia remain frosty, Moscow has pivoted towards Beijing in search of deeper strategic cooperation.
 How can Europe re-engage with a Russia increasingly focused on (Eur)asia?

 The path to winning the normative war will not go so much through countering Russia as through improving Europe’s resilience and reinvigorating its model

-Mark Galeotti - 22 January 2018
+by Mark Galeotti - 04th April, 2018